sickozell/SickoCV/README.md

 #### - INSTRUCTIONS
 Load sample using context menu or right-click in the waveform display area to access quick load menu.
-Once a sample is loaded you can browse samples in the same folder using Previous and Next buttons above the display.
+Once a sample is loaded samples in the same folder can be browsed using Previous and Next buttons above the display.

 The display shows the waveform, filename, sample duration and number of channels (1-2 channels wav file are allowed).